 By being an escape from reality that takes us to a deeper reality, a great book is a paradox that doesn’t abide by shallow and narrow-minded explanations masquerading as the final truth.
 All sorrow is the lust for finality.
 But reading keeps us thinking.
 What do they keep us thinking about?
 Great books keep us thinking about life itself and our respones to that life, as we live it and as others have experienced it.
 It's exactly this shared experience with the past that helps us see in the present that no response to life can ever be perfect and final.
 This explains why believers in salvation systems - better known as fanatics - don't want us reading great books.
 It also explains why their response to great books is limited to childish ad hominem attacks against the writers, their culture and the civilization that produced those writers, who in turn helped continue to build that civilization through their work.

 Because, by thinking about what we're reading, we might question the salvation system.
 Of course!
-So, for me, learning to become a good reader is both inspiring and humbling, in part, because it helps resuce me from the dangers of conformity and from the temptations of moral pomposity (which, of course, is a temptation Identity Politics can't resist at all).
+So, for me, learning to become a good reader is both inspiring and humbling, in part, because it helps rescue me from the dangers of conformity and from the temptations of moral pomposity (which, of course, is a temptation Identity Politics can't resist at all).
 It's a process of self-overcoming that helps me answer the question Why read?

 But, above all, it also helps me to answer the two most important questions in the world, What is mankind? and Who am I?